MartaRotari/semi-supervised-active-learning/README.md

 3. `models`: folder containing files related to the different query strategies, namely `random.py`, `mahalanobis_distance.py`, `query_by_committee.py` and `expected_model_change.py`.

 ## Reproducing results:
+To ensure reproducibility, it is suggested to use environment `soft_sensor_environment.yml`.
 Two working notebooks to reproduce the results of the paper are provided:
 1. `autoencoder_training.ipynb`: for thetraining of the autoencoer.
 2. `results.ipynb`: the main results of the paper, showing how to obtain the learning curves related to semi-supervised learning and active learning.